andersbc/andersbc.github.io/_javascript/test.md

 published: true
 ---

-Note: this page is about the classical javascript 'module pattern' (pre-es6).
-Es6 has a different module construct, with exports/imports, etc.
+Note: this page is about the classical javascript 'module pattern', and not the specific es6+ module construct, with exports/imports etc.

 JavaScript modules are the most prevalently used design patterns for keeping particular pieces of code independent of other components.
 This provides loose coupling to support well-structured code.
 The module pattern allows for private and public access levels.